Set-based value operators for non-stationary Markovian environments

 Solving an MDP is equivalent to finding the value vector and the associated policy that minimizes the objective~\eqref{eqn:expected_infinite_horizon_cost}.
 Typical solution methods utilize \emph{order preserving}~\cite[Def.3.1]{schroder2003ordered}, \emph{$\alpha$-contractive operators} whose fixed points are the optimal value vectors (e.g. Bellman operator~\cite[Thm.6.2.3]{puterman2014markov}, $Q$-value operator~\cite{melo2001convergence}). \begin{defn}[$\alpha$-Contraction] Let $(\mc{X}, d)$ be a metric space with metric $d$.
 The operator $H:\mc{X}\mapsto \mc{X}$ is an $\alpha$-contraction if and only if there exists $\alpha\in [0,1)$ such that

 \end{defn} \begin{defn}[Order Preservation] Let $(\mc{X}, \leq)$ be an ordered space with partial order $\leq$.
-The operator $H: \mc{X} \mapsto \mc{X}$ is order preserving if for all $V, V' \in \mc{X}$ such that $V\leq V'$, $H(V) \leq H(V')$. \end{defn} These operators are typically locally Lipschitz in MDP parameter space. \begin{defn}[$K(V)$-Lipschitz] Let $(\mc{X}, d_{\mc{X}})$ be a metric space with metric $d_{\mc{X}}$ and $(\mc{Y}, d_{Y})$ be a metric space with metric $d_{\mc{Y}}$.
+The operator $H: \mc{X} \mapsto \mc{X}$ is order preserving if for all $V, V' \in \mc{X}$ such that $V\leq V'$, $H(V) \leq H(V')$. \end{defn} These operators are typically locally Lipschitz in MDP parameter space. \begin{defn}[$K(V)$-Lipschitz] Let $(\mc{X}, d_{\mc{X}})$ be a metric space with metric $d_{\mc{X}}$ and $(\mc{Y}, d_{\change{\mc{Y}}})$ be a metric space with metric $d_{\mc{Y}}$.
 The operator $H:\mc{X}\times\mc{Y} \mapsto \mc{X}$ is \emph{$K(V)$-Lipschitz} with respect to $\mc{M} \subset \mc{Y}$ if for all $V \in \mc{X}$, there exists $K(V)\in \reals_+$ such that

-\end{defn} \begin{rem} The $\alpha$-contraction property is a special instance of Lipschitz continuity in which the input and output spaces are identical and the Lipschitz constant is less than $1$. \end{rem} To capture operators with these properties, we define a \textbf{value operator} that takes inputs: value vector, MDP cost, and MDP transition probability.
+\end{defn} \begin{rem} The property $\alpha$-contraction is a special case of Lipschitz continuity when the input and output spaces are identical and the Lipschitz constant is less than $1$. \end{rem} To capture operators with these properties, we define a \textbf{value operator} that takes inputs: value vector, MDP cost, and MDP transition probability.
 The MDP cost and transition probability are selected from an MDP parameter set $\mc{M}$. \begin{defn}[Value operator] Consider the operator $h$,

 We say $h$~\eqref{eqn:value_operator} is a \textbf{value operator} on $\reals^S\times\mc{M}$ if \begin{enumerate} \item For all $m \in \mc{M}$, $h(\cdot, m)$ is an $\alpha$-contraction in $\reals^S$. \item For all $m \in \mc{M}$, $h(\cdot, m)$ is order preserving in $\reals^S$. \item For all $V \in \reals^S$, $h(V, m)$ is $K(V)$-Lipschitz on $\mc{M}$. \end{enumerate} \end{defn} \begin{rem} While we only consider value operators whose input's first component is $\reals^S$, Definition~\ref{def:value_operator} and the subsequent results can be extended to the space of $Q$-value functions by swapping $\reals^S$ for $\reals^{SA}$ in Definition~\ref{def:value_operator}~\cite{melo2001convergence}. \end{rem}